X-Ryl669/tsimmes/README.md

 ### $().p

 Get or set any property for the selected elements.
-Special treatment for `HTML` and `Text` that get/set `innerHTML` / `innerText` respectively
 ```js
 $('input[type=text]').p('value'); // Return an array of all el.value
 $('div').p('innerHTML', '<p>Hello world</p>'); // Replace the content of all div with a paragraph containing "Hello world"